nsouzarj/cra-backend/FILE_ATTACHMENT_API.md

   - Parameters:
     - `id` (Long): The ID of the file
   - Response: SoliArquivoDTO

+- `GET /api/soli-arquivos/{id}/download`: Download a specific file
+  - Parameters:
+    - `id` (Long): The ID of the file
+    - `userId` (Long, optional): The ID of the user requesting the download (required for Google Drive files)
+  - Response: File content as downloadable resource

 - `PUT /api/soli-arquivos/{id}`: Update file information
   - Parameters: